 Crucial: Although they are still rare (most violent incidents in the UK don't involve a weapon) the number of crimes involving possession of a knife or offensive weapons has increased in recent years, although numbers remain low.

 Young people can commit crimes (are criminally responsible) from age 10.
-Most chose not to, or only commit a few minor crimes.
-But those children who do start committing crimes regularly cause a lot of damage.
-Some of this is to other people or property.
-But children who commit crimes are also at risk of damaging themselves through:
+Committing crimes causes a lot of damage, not just to other people or property.
+Children who commit crimes cause harm to themselves and their future by:

-- Being groomed by adults to commit crimes or hurt other people
+- Being in contact with people who commit crimes or hurt other people

-- Poverty, unemployment, and dropping out of school or college
+- Poverty, unemployment, and dropping out of learning or work

 In later life children who commit frequent crimes have a much higher risk of poverty, family problems and even early death.
 So the Youth Justice System works hard to support children to avoid reoffending and move forward to become successful, happy adults.